Nikolai Mikhailov (politician): Biography

 On 7 March 1953, shortly after Stalin's death, Mikhailov replaced Nikita Khrushchev as first secretary of the Moscow provincial party organisation.
 He retained his post as a secretary of the Central Committee, but only for a week.
 On 14 March, Khrushchev took over from Georgi Malenkov as First Secretary, and Mikhailov was removed from the secretariat.
 This would suggest that he was an ally of Malenkov in the power struggles in the Kremlin.
 He was a member of the Special Judicial Hearings of the Supreme Court of the Soviet Union in December 1953, who sentenced Lavrentiy Beria and a number of people close to him to capital punishment.

 Mikhailov was removed from his post as head of the Moscow party organisation on 31 March 1954, and appointed Ambassador of the Soviet Union to the Polish People's Republic.
 From 1955 to 1960 he was USSR Minister of Culture of the USSR.
 Again at diplomatic work, he was the Soviet ambassador to Indonesia from 1960 to 1965.

 From 1965 to 1970 he was the chairman of the Press Committee under the Council of Ministers of the Soviet Union.

 Mikhailov retired in Moscow in 1970.
-He died in May 25th 1982 and was buried at the Troyekurovskoye Cemetery.
+He died on May 25, 1982, and was buried at the Troyekurovskoye Cemetery.